fermisurfaces/IFermi/docs/src/cli.rst

     ifermi info

-An example output for MgB:sub:`2` is shown below:
+An example output for MgB\ :sub:`2` is shown below:

 .. code-block:: markdown